Bavorov: Administrative division

+Etymology

+Bavorov was named after its founders, noblemen Bavors of Strakonice.

 Geography

 Bavorov is located about 19 km southeast of Strakonice and 32 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the hill Svobodná hora at 640 m above sea level, located on the eastern municipal border.
 The Blanice River flows through the municipality.
-There are several fishponds in the municipality; the largest are Rozboud, Bašta and Hluboký.
+There are several fishponds in the municipality, the largest of which are Rozboud, Bašta and Hluboký rybník.

 History

 The first written mention of Bavorov is from 1228.
-The town was named after its founders, noble family of Bavors of Strakonice.
-The most important for the town was John Bavor III, who settled in Bavorov in 1315 and who had the square and surrounding streets built.
+The town was founded by the Bavor of Strakonice family.
+The most important for the town was Jan Bavor III, who settled in Bavorov in 1315 and who had built the square and the surrounding streets.

 In 1351, the Rosenberg family acquired Bavorov.
 Bavorov was the seat of the estate until 1355, when the Helfenburk Castle was built.
 The Rosenberg family owned the town until 1593, when Peter Vok of Rosenberg sold all the Helfenburk estate to Prachatice.
 After the Battle of White Mountain, properties of Prachatice were confiscated, and in 1621 the royal chamber donated Bavorov to the Eggenberg family.
-In 1719, the House of Schwarzenberg inherited the town.
+In 1719, the Schwarzenberg family inherited the town.